thaiminh2022/se104-survey-system/docs/software-requirements-specification.md

 ### 2.5 Constraints

 - The current data model uses individual survey ownership only.
-- Existing survey editing is not implemented beyond a placeholder page.
 - Archived surveys cannot be republished through the current UI.
 - The respondent flow is linear by section; conditional branching is not implemented.
 - No team, organization, role, or collaboration model is implemented.